2010 Bali WTA Singles Results

 Indonesia News

-Bali: At Bali, the top 10 players who have won at least one International tourney during the year, and who did not play in singles at the WTA Championships, + 2 wild cards, will play in a round-robin (4 groups of 3 players).
+Bali: At Bali, the top 6 players who have won at least one International tourney during the year, and who did not play in singles at the WTA Championships, + 2 wild cards, will play.

 click for broader view Grand Hyatt Bali, courts at left, beach at right